KuperDude/Weather/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact [my email](fieldsdev06@gmail.com).
+For any questions or suggestions, please open an issue or contact fieldsdev06@gmail.com.